niccolascosta/ng-lightning/demo/src/app/components/demo/sections/README.md

-Sections are interactive titles with collapsible bodies that are collapsed or expanded by clicking on them.
+Section Titles are interactive titles that open and close sections, typically on a form.